 Asteroid Impact & Deflection Assessment (AIDA) study

-For this joint project, an equal timing of the experiment is set for both missions (additionally maximum proximity of the target to Earth allows ground-based characterisation of the experiment).
+An equal timing of the experiment is set for both missions.
 Despite the joint procedure, both spacecraft are still able to pursue their missions fully independently.
 Therefore if for some reason one of the spacecraft cannot contribute to the joint campaign, the other will be able to achieve the individual mission goals.

 65803 Didymos (1996 GT) is an Apollo asteroid discovered on April 11, 1996 by Spacewatch at Kitt Peak.
 It has a satellite orbiting it with a period of 11.9 hours, hence the appellation "Didymos", meaning "twin".
 Following are some describing parameters: